singularitychat-dev/singularitychat-dev.github.io/README.md

 Singularity does come with its drawbacks, too.
 For one, Singularity currently runs on a public WebSocket server.
 This means it is open to anyone.
 Trolls can spam global chat and cause disruption.
 While you *can* filter out spam using your custom spam filter, if chat gets spammed, it may cause Singularity to bug out and not show your message.

-Don't worry, we plan on paying for a private WebSocket server so you don't need to worry about spam disrupting your chats.
+Don't worry, we plan on paying for a private WebSocket server in the future so you don't need to worry about spam disrupting your chats.